 A sample of 127 young adults with chronic HA were randomized to 1 of the 3 conditions (AAET, RT, or no-intervention control), and headache frequency, severity, and duration, physical symptoms, and affect were assessed at baseline and 6-week follow-up.
 Results indicated that AAET is beneficial at reducing headache symptoms, physical health problems, and anxiety for individuals who have difficulty identifying feelings and difficulty describing feelings, whereas RT has very minimal benefits for these individuals.
 In contrast, externally oriented thinking predicted greater physical symptoms after AAET compared to RT.
 Results also demonstrated that AAET is beneficial at reducing headache severity for individuals who are ambivalent over anger expression.
 Furthermore, AAET was effective at increasing positive affect for individuals who have a high baseline levels of assertiveness, but not useful for individuals with low assertiveness.
 These findings suggest that a brief, group-based intervention that incorporates anger awareness and expression skills can be beneficial for a subset of individuals with chronic HA.

 Sklar, Elyse R., "Moderators of the effects of anger awareness and expression training and relaxation training to improve chronic headache symptoms" (2012).
 Wayne State University Theses.
-Paper 182.
+182.